Efficiency of radiation friction losses in laser-driven "hole boring" of dense targets: Acknowledgements

 \section{Acknowledgements}

 Authors acknowledge fruitful discussions with S.V.
-Bulanov, E.G. Gelfer, G. Korn, V.T.
-Tikhonchuck and A.M.
-Fedotov.
-SVP acknowledges a financial support of the Russian Foundation for Basic Research through Grant No.16-02-00963a.
+Bulanov, A.M.
+Fedotov, E.G. Gelfer, G. Korn, V.T.
+Tikhonchuck, and S. Weber.
+SVP acknowledges support of the MEPhI Academic Excellence Project (Contract No. 02.a03.21.0005) and of the Russian Foundation for Basic Research through Grant No.16-02-00963a.
 The development of numerical algorithms was supported by Russian Science Foundation through Grant No.16-11-10028.
 Numerical simulations were performed using the computing resources granted by the John von Neumann-Institut f\"ur Computing (Research Center J\"ulich) under the project HRO04.